Disseminated by the National Transportation Safety Board

 Limitations and Exclusions

-The Safety Board issues or makes available the following public information, not covered by these guidelines.
+The NTSB issues or makes available the following public information, not covered by these guidelines.
 These items are excluded either because they refer to information otherwise represented as products which are covered by guidelines, or because they are primarily intended for inter- or intra-agency use.

-- Speeches & Testimony of the Board Members and Staff
+- Speeches, Testimony, and Blogs of the Board Members and Staff

 - NTSB Directives